Newtownbutler

-Newtownbutler or Newtown Butler is a village in County Fermanagh, Northern Ireland.
-It is in the southeast corner of the county, near Lough Erne, the border with County Monaghan, Republic of Ireland, and the town of Clones.
+Newtownbutler (also sometimes written as Newtown Butler or Newtown-Butler) is a village in the south-east of County Fermanagh in Northern Ireland.
+It is in the south-east corner of the county, being near Upper Lough Erne, the border with both County Monaghan and County Cavan, and the town of Clones.
 It is surrounded by small lakes and bogland.
-According to the 2021 census it had a population of 972 people.
+According to the 2021 census, it had a population of 972 people.
+The village is the largest settlement within the Barony of Coole.

 History

 Newtownbutler began to be built as a Plantation village in the early 18th century.
-It was built within the townland of Aghagay.
+It was built within the townland of Aghagay (Irish: Achadh Gé).

 The Battle of Newtownbutler took place nearby in 1689 during the Williamite War in Ireland.

 The Troubles

 There were 13 deaths in and around Newtownbutler during the Troubles.

 Amenities

 Crom Castle and Estate lie on the shores of Upper Lough Erne, just 3 miles from Newtownbutler.
 The estate was established in the early 17th century during the Plantation of Ulster.
 Crom Estate is owned by the Crichton family, Earls of Erne and is leased to the National Trust for public use.
 The estate covers over 1900 acre of woods, parkland and wetland.
 Crom Estate is also one of the most important sites in Northern Ireland for bats, with all eight Northern Ireland species recorded on the estate.

 The Crom Castle was built in 1820 in Victorian style, although Queen Victoria's reign began in 1837.
 The castle was designed by the English architect Edward Blore, who was also responsible for designing sections of Buckingham Palace.